conery/op-server/README.md

 In order to avoid requiring end users to install OptiPass and the libraries it depends on we developed a web application so users simply have to connect to a server from their web browser.

-This repo has the code for a REST server that manages a tide gate database and provides an interface to OptiPass.
-A compan

 The web application has two components:

 - `op-server` is a REST server, written in Python using FastAPI, that provides the interface OptiPass.